Table of Contents

 Write your lease agreement

-Before you start advertising your property to potential renters, make sure you have a lease agreement prepared.
+Before you start advertising renting your home to potential tenants, make sure you have a lease agreement prepared.
 This is the code by which your tenants will abide and will outline the responsibilities of both you and your tenant.
 Include the essentials, such as:

 - Names of tenants